cartesia-ai/cartesia-python/README.md

 To mitigate this, Cartesia offers audio continuations.
 In this setting, users can send input text, as it becomes available, over a websocket connection.

-To do this, we will create a `context` and sending multiple requests without awaiting the response.
+To do this, we will create a `context` and send multiple requests without awaiting the response.
 Then you can listen to the responses in the order they were sent.

 Each `context` will be closed automatically after 5 seconds of inactivity or when the `no_more_inputs` method is called. `no_more_inputs` sends a request with the `continue_=False`, which indicates no more inputs will be sent over this context